Professor in the Neurogenomics Division

-Dr. Huentelman, Ph.D., is an Associate Professor in the Neurogenomics Division of the Translational Genomics Research Institute (TGen), where his research interests center around the investigation of the “-omics” (genomics, transcriptomics, and proteomics) of neurological traits and disease.
+Dr. Huentelman, Ph.D., is a Professor in the Neurogenomics Division of the Translational Genomics Research Institute (TGen), where his research interests center around the investigation of the “-omics” (genomics, transcriptomics, and proteomics) of neurological traits and disease.
 His laboratory’s overarching goal is to leverage findings in these disciplines to better understand, diagnose, and treat human diseases of the nervous system.
-His laboratory focuses on the study of autism, Alzheimer’s disease, and aging.
+His laboratory focuses on the study of Alzheimer’s disease and aging.

-The process of aging is a normal developmental stage that we all must go through.
-Just like other developmental stages our individual response to the process of aging differs dramatically from person to person.
-The Huentelman lab is using genomics and transcriptomics to better understand why some individuals exhibit better cognitive aging when compared to others of the same age bracket.
+The process of aging is a developmental stage that we all must go through.
+Like other developmental stages our individual response to the process of aging differs dramatically from person to person.
+The Huentelman Lab is using genomics and transcriptomics to better understand why some individuals exhibit better cognitive aging when compared to others of the same age bracket.
 The hope is that through the better understanding of these differences we may someday be able to develop therapeutics that could enable a larger portion of the population to exhibit better cognitive aging.

 Dr. Huentelman joined TGen in July of 2004 after completing his doctoral work at the University of Florida’s Department of Physiology and Functional Genomics at the McKnight Brain Institute where he investigated the application of gene therapy in the study of hypertension.
 His undergraduate degree is from Ohio University’s Department of Chemistry and Biochemistry at Clippinger Laboratories.
 Dr. Huentelman’s career includes visiting researcher stints in Moscow, Russia, at the MV Lomonosov Moscow State University “Biology Faculty” and in the United Kingdom within the University of Bristol’s Department of Physiology.